Errol Flynn: Second World War

 Warners put Flynn in another Western, Virginia City (1940), set near the end of the Civil War.
 Flynn played Union officer Kerry Bradford.
 In an article for TCM, Jeremy Arnold wrote: "Ironically, the Randolph Scott role [as Captain Vance Irby, commandant of the prison camp where Bradford was a prisoner of war] was originally conceived for Flynn....
 In fact, Virginia City was plagued with script, production and personnel problems all along.
 Shooting began without a finished script, angering Flynn, who complained unsuccessfully to the studio about it.
 Flynn disliked the temperamental Curtiz and tried to have him removed from the film.
 Curtiz didn't like Flynn (or co-star Miriam Hopkins) either.
-Humphrey Bogart apparently didn't care for Flynn or Randolph Scott.
+Humphrey Bogart apparently did not care for Flynn or Randolph Scott.
 Making matters worse was the steady rain that fell for two of the three weeks of location shooting near Flagstaff, Arizona.
 Flynn detested rain and was physically unwell for quite some time because of it.
 As Peter Valenti has written, "Errol's frustration at the role can be easily understood: he changed from antagonist to protagonist, from Southern to Northern officer, almost as the film was being shot.
 [This] intensified Errol's feelings of inadequacy as a performer and his contempt for studio operation".
 Despite the troubles behind the scenes, the film was a huge success, making a profit of just under $1 million.

-Flynn's next film had been planned since 1936: another swashbuckler taken from a Sabatini novel, The Sea Hawk (1940) but only the title was used.
+Flynn's next film had been planned since 1936: another swashbuckler taken from a Sabatini novel, The Sea Hawk (1940), but only the title was used.
 A reviewer observed in Time 19 August 1940, "The Sea Hawk (Warner) is 1940's lustiest assault on the double feature.
-It cost $1,700,000, exhibits Errol Flynn and 3,000 other cinemactors performing every imaginable feat of spectacular derring-do, and lasts two hours and seven minutes....
-Produced by Warner's Hal Wallis with a splendor that would set parsimonious Queen Bess's teeth on edge, constructed of the most tried-&-true cinema materials available, The Sea Hawk is a handsome, shipshape picture.
+It cost $1,700,000 and exhibits Errol Flynn and 3,000 other cinema actors performing every imaginable feat of spectacular derring-do, and lasts two hours and seven minutes...
+Produced by Warner's Hal Wallis with a splendour that would set parsimonious Queen Bess's teeth on edge, constructed of the most tried-and-true cinema materials available, The Sea Hawk is a handsome, shipshape picture.
 To Irish [sic] Cinemactor Errol Flynn, it gives the best swashbuckling role he has had since Captain Blood.
 For Hungarian Director Michael Curtiz, who took Flynn from bit-player ranks to make Captain Blood and has made nine pictures with him since, it should prove a high point in their profitable relationship."
-It was indeed: The Sea Hawk made a profit of $977,000 on that budget of $1.7 million.
+It was not, but The Sea Hawk made a profit of $977,000 on that budget of $1.7 million.